 Train operators take on a franchise and commit to certain service levels for a fixed fee.
 In some cases, operators have found the task impossible, with some stripped of their franchise and others giving up on their own accord having found profitability almost impossible to achieve.

 As such, it’s important to look at the ways in which rail firms can reduce inefficiency in the MRO process as they look to hit their targets.
-The secret to getting your strategy correct is working with the right suppliers, according to Brendan Free, Industry Sector Manager, RS Components.
+The secret to getting your strategy correct is working with the right suppliers, according to Greg Sharp, Industry Sector Manager, RS.
 “Good MRO strategy is about controlling costs and consolidating suppliers and your supply base,” he explains.
 “In order to achieve this, you first need to understand how much you are actually spending on MRO, and then align the various areas of your business so that there is one clear strategy.

 “I recently sat in a meeting with two procurement guys and the head of engineering at a rail firm.
 Procurement wanted the lowest possible price on products, whereas the head of engineering said the price should be irrelevant, because if a light goes, you need to replace it, or you will get a fixed-penalty fine for the station being shut.”

 The answer is somewhere in the middle, Sharp points out.
 Price is clearly not the only factor that should be considered, but by reducing the number of suppliers to a select group, it’s possible to achieve good prices while also ensuring the overall quality of the parts being bought.